SESYNC-ci/sesync-ci.github.io/_drafts/2018-01-18-how-to-run-Python-scripts-on-the-cluster.md

 ## Tip: Editing your remote files

-The RStudio Server interface (accessible via your web browswer at __rstudio.sesync.org__) can recognize Python syntax and thus serve as a code editor for your files hosted on the SESYNC server.
-Note that it may not be possible to run the scripts in RStudio Server, since you cannot access your virtual environment from that interface.
+Jupyterlab (__jupyter.sesync.org__) can be used to edit and develop python scripts for your files hosted on the SESYNC server.
+Save your script as a regular .py and submit it from the shell interface within jupyterlab or via the terminal you use via ssh.